-A lot of us have experimented with SketchUp at some point or other, yet in the industry it has something of a reputation as a ‘toy’ program, and as a result is often seen as a fun and easy program to use, but one that cant really do anything meaningful.
+A lot of us have experimented with SketchUp at some point or other, yet in the architectural industry it has had somewhat of a reputation as a ‘toy’ program, and as a result is often seen as a fun and easy program to use, but one that cant really do anything meaningful.

-Well, SketchUp has changed quite a bit in recent years, and it might be time to look again at this deceptively simple 3D modelling package.
+Well, SketchUp has changed quite a bit in recent years, and it might be time to look again at how architects can use this deceptively simple 3D modelling package.

-In this article we are going to dive deeply into SketchUp; why you should consider it, what you can do with it and where to learn how.
+In this article we are going to dive deeply into SketchUp and discuss; why you should consider it, what you can do with it, and where to find the best free SketchUp tutorials for architects.
 We will also share a list of our favorite SketchUp books, resources and productivity plug-ins so that can really push the software to it limits.

 Why use SketchUp?